 During 2008 Mediolanum implemented internally a stochastic asset-liability model for its traditional business, in order to calculate both the certainty-equivalent value and the time value of financial options and guarantees.
 This model calculates the value of future profits by allowing for appropriate interaction between the liabilities and the corresponding assets of a given segregated fund, on the basis of a set of management rules regarding, in particular, the definition of a target return level and the approach to the realisation of gains and losses on segregated fund assets in any given scenario.
-The crediting strategy takes into consideration the current company practice, based on contractual and regulatory rules, and simplified dynamic surrender rules in order to capture the asymmetric policyholder behaviour with respect to financial conditions.
+The crediting strategy takes into consideration the current company practice, based on contractual and regulatory rules.